Down syndrome is a problem with chromosome 21. Each type of Down syndrome has its own genetic change:

 Down syndrome.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T115414/Down-syndrome .
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/down-syndrome .
 Updated March 17, 2017.
-Accessed February 14, 2018.
+Accessed April 6, 2020.

 Down Syndrome.
 National Institute of Child Health and Human Development website.
 Available at: http://www.nichd.nih.gov/health/topics/down/Pages/default.aspx.
-Updated January 1, 2017.
-Accessed February 14, 2018.
+Updated June 21, 2018.
+Accessed April 6, 2020.

 Kazemi M, Salehi M, Kheirollahi M. Down syndrome: current status, challenges, and future perspectives.
 Int J Mol Cell Med.
 2016;5(3):125-33.